kevintruong/til/C-Programming,-Part-3:-Common-Gotchas.md

 ```
 The strings pointed to by `str1` and `str2` may actually reside in the same location in memory.

-Char arrays, however, put that string literal in static memory, *and then copy it over to stack memory*.
+Char arrays, however, contain the literal value which has been copied from the code segment into either the stack or static memory.
 These following char arrays do not reside in the same place in memory.

 ```C
 char arr1[] = "Brandon Chong didn't write this";